 Algae are the bottom link of the food chain, and play an important role in any water ecosystem.
 But an algae bloom can be too much of a good thing.
 The excessive amounts of algae can pose risks to the surrounding plant and animal life as well as humans who use the water for fishing or recreation.

-Algae blooms are natural occurrences triggered by increased water temperature and sunlight that provide perfect growing conditions for the tiny plants.
+By the algae bloom definition, they're natural occurrences triggered by increased water temperature and sunlight that provide perfect growing conditions for the tiny plants.
 However, many scientific organizations, such as the National Oceanic and Atmospheric Administration, are now looking more closely at the types of human activity that has contributed to the significant increase in recent algae blooms.

 Harmful Algae Blooms

 Humans are vulnerable to algal that collects in shellfish, such as clams, mussels and scallops, harvested for commercial use.
 Infected shellfish can cause paralytic shellfish poisoning that affects the nervous system and can shut down breathing and result in death.

 Blue-Green Algae Blooms

 Blue-green algae blooms can cause skin irritations such as blisters and hives.
 If water containing the algae is inhaled or swallowed, it can cause serious liver, kidney and neurological problems that can be deadly.

 Algae blooms also cause problems within an aquatic ecosystem.
 Excessive growth of algae can block sunlight and stunt the growth of other plants, which may provide important habitats for aquatic animals.
 Algae also can collect in the gills of fish and other animals and choke off their breathing.

-Commercial fishermen, shellfish harvesters, seafood dealers and restaurants collectively lose millions of dollars when algal blooms shut down fisheries.
+Commercial fishermen, shellfish harvesters, seafood dealers, and restaurants collectively lose millions of dollars when algal blooms shut down fisheries.
 Tourism and recreational industries suffer when algal blooms on coastlines and lake shores keep people away from the water.